Death of Ian Tomlinson: Freddy Patel

 At the time of Tomlinson's death, Patel was on the Home Office's register of accredited forensic pathologists.
 He qualified as a doctor at the University of Zambia in 1974, and registered to practice in the UK in 1988.
 The Metropolitan Police had written to the Home Office in 2005 raising concerns about his work.
 At the time of Tomlinson's death he did not have a contract with the police to conduct post-mortems in cases of suspicious death.

-In 1999, Patel was reprimanded by the General Medical Council (GMC) for having released medical details about Roger Sylvester, a man who had died in police custody.
+In 1999, Patel was disciplined by the General Medical Council (GMC) for having released medical details about Roger Sylvester, a man who had died in police custody.
+Outside of the inquest, Patel had told reporters: "Mr Sylvester was a user of crack cocaine."

 In 2002, the police dropped a criminal inquiry because Patel said the victim, Sally White, had died of a heart attack with no signs of violence, although she was reportedly found naked with bruising to her body, an injury to her head and a bite mark on her thigh.
 Anthony Hardy, a mentally ill alcoholic who lived in the flat in which her body was found locked in a bedroom, later murdered two women and placed their body parts in bin bags.
 The police investigated Patel in relation to that postmortem, but the investigation was dropped.
 In response to the criticism, Patel said the GMC reprimand was a long time ago, and that his findings in the Sally White case had not been contested.

-Patel was suspended from the government's register of pathologists in July 2009, pending a GMC inquiry.
+In July 2009 Patel was suspended from the government's register of pathologists, pending a GMC inquiry.
 The inquiry concerned 26 charges related to postmortems in four other cases.
 In one case Patel was accused of having failed to spot signs of abuse on the body of a five-year-old girl who had died after a fall at home, and of having failed to check with the hospital about its investigation into her injuries.
 The child's body was exhumed for a second postmortem, and her mother was convicted.
 The hearings concluded in August 2010; Patel was suspended for three months for "deficient professional performance".

 In May 2011, the GMC opened an investigation into his handling of the Tomlinson post-mortem.
 He was struck off the medical register in August 2012.